Saddff2/github-CI/README.md

 * **FROM python:3.12.1-alpine3.19**

 I'll be using official Python image based on Alpine linux.
-**Alpine Linux** is low weight distribution that is perfect for containers But main difficulty with it is that you need to install all the packages and app dependecies.
+**Alpine Linux** is low-weight distribution that is perfect for containers.

 * **WORKDIR /app**